 You Lose the Fiber

 The single biggest issue with juicing is fiber loss.
 Whole fruits and vegetables contain soluble and insoluble fiber, which slows digestion, feeds gut bacteria, regulates blood sugar, and creates satiety.
 Juicing strips this out and discards it as pulp.
-What you drink is essentially fruit-flavored sugar water with vitamins.
+What you drink is essentially fruit-flavored sugar water with vitamins, minus the structure that makes the original food useful.

 The Glucose Spike Is Real